 Assistive Devices Program (ADP)

 The ADP helps eligible Ontarians with long-term physical disabilities access and pay for personalized assistive devices.
-The Ministry accepts NP authorization forms for enteric feeding and ostomy supplies.
-For more information, call the Ministry at 1 800 268-6021 (416-327-8804 in Toronto) or visit the Ministry website.
+The Ministry accepts NP authorization forms for several devices and supplies.
+For more information on the type of devices and the circumstances in which NPs can complete authorization forms, call the Ministry at 1 800 268-6021 (416-327-8804 in Toronto) or visit the Ministry website.

 Hospital Equipment for Out-Patients